gtyrovolas/ml-prac/README.md

-# ml-prac1
+# Machine Learning Practical
-Code for the three practicals of the Machine Learning course @ Oxford Uni.
-Taken in Michaelmas Term 2020.
+This is my code for the practical component of the Undergraduate Machine Learning course at the University of Oxford.
-Instructions for each exercise can be found in the instructions.pdf file in each subdirectory.
+Detailed instructions for each exercise can be found in the instructions.pdf file in each subdirectory.

 Broadly, practical 1 concerns Linear Regression using Ridge Regression and Lasso Optimisation used to determine the quality of wine given 11 characteristics.